fukayak/occumb/README.md

 res10 <- occumb(data = data, parallel = TRUE) # Run MCMC in parallel
 ```

-See the documentation for `ocumbData` and `ocumb` for details.
+See the documentation for `ocumbData()` and `ocumb()` for details.

-Future versions will provide functions to summarize the model-fit results and to perform some further analyses based on the model.
+Future versions will provide functions to summarize the model-fit results and perform further analyses based on the model.